ASPAC – Asian Studies on the Pacific Coast

 Moraga is conveniently located in the hills of the Bay Area with easy access to Berkeley, Oakland, San Francisco, and other Bay Area destinations.

-For more information and to submit a proposal, go to the conference website with the link below:
+Go to the conference website with the link below: